OpenVoiceOS/ovos-docker/README.md

 - `ovos-tts-plugin-mimic` is the original Mycroft AI Text-to-Speech with the iconic Alan Pope's voice sample
 - `ovos-tts-plugin-mimic2` is the cloud based version hosted on Mycroft AI infrastructure
 - `ovos-tts-plugin-mimic3-server` is the latest Mycroft AI Text-to-Speech engine
+- `ovos-tts-plugin-server` is a companion plugin that allows you to reach an external TTS service

 If the existing TTS plugins are not enough then you can install yours by following the same principle as for the skills by adding a `tts.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
 When the `ovos_audio` container starts, it will look for this file and install the skills defined in there.
 These skills have to be compatible with the `pip install` method which requires a `setup.py` file.